 Diabetes is a chronic condition that cannot be cured.
 Anyone with diabetes is at risk of developing diabetic eye disease.
-Diabetes may cause an affect on vision by resulting in damage to blood vessels in the back of the eye.
+Diabetes may affect vision by damaging to blood vessels in the back of the eye.

-Diabetic Retinopathy involves damage to the retina over time due to high blood glucose levels.
-Early stages involve leakage of fluid from retinal blood vessels this is called non-proliferative retinopathy, which does not normally affect vision, however, over time the leakage can cause swelling (edema), when the swelling is in the central macular area (diabetic macular edema DME) it can cause loss of central vision.
-DR can also cause blockage of the small retinal vessels and can cause more blinding affects on vision, this is called proliferative diabetic retinopathy (PDR).
+Diabetic retinopathy (DR) involves damage to the retina over time due to high blood glucose levels.
+Early stages involve leakage of fluid from retinal blood vessels, which is called non-proliferative retinopathy, and does not normally affect vision.
+However, over time, the leakage can cause swelling (edema).
+When the swelling is in the central macular area (diabetic macular edema, DME), it can cause loss of central vision.
+DR can also cause blockage of the small retinal vessels, resulting in further affects on vision, which is called proliferative diabetic retinopathy (PDR).

 Getting your eyes checked